ShettyHarshit/TravelBlog.rb/README.md

-# A Project Blog
+# A Travel Blog

-A Simple Blog-structured Project website built on Ruby on Rails.
+A Simple Travel Blog-structured Project built on Ruby on Rails.

 ## Gems used